-On April 24, 2007, the Company declared a \$0.08 per share cash dividend distributed on June 15, 2007.
+On April 24, 2007, we declared a \$0.08 per share cash dividend distributed on June 15, 2007.
 Pursuant to this dividend, total cash of \$1.4 million was distributed to shareholders.
-The Company expects to review the dividend policy on an annual basis and payment of future dividends will be dependent on the facts and circumstances at the time of that review.
+We expect to review the dividend policy on an annual basis and payment of future dividends will be dependent on the facts and circumstances at the time of that review.